bkarasu95/mern-stack-starter-kit/docs/deployment.md

+# DEPLOYMENT

 We use pm2 for deployment.